-Elder Network expands office to meet seniors’ growing needs
+Elder Network expands offices to meet growing needs

 Laurie Marreel says, “This expansion is so important for us to continue to serve the growing needs of seniors.
-As many of you know, we have been very crowded in our current space with very limited private meeting space.
-This additional space will allow our Senior Advocates to meet with more families, offer additional space for caregiver coaching, trainings and support, and gives us the ability to expand our program staffing and internship programs.”
+It allows our Senior Advocates to meet with more families, offers additional caregiver coaching, training and support.
+Additionally, it gives Elder Network the capacity to expand our programs with more staffing as demand for services grow.”

-She continues “We thank the Mayo Clinic and the Otto Bremer Trust for their support.
-It’s so incredible that Mayo Clinic and the Otto Bremer Trust have not only helped to fund this expansion, but have also continued their sustaining support for these important programs in our community.
-This allows us to keep serving current clients, while we grow to meet their changing needs.
-We thank all the staff, volunteers, suppliers, and donors who are helping us to serve seniors today and build our capacity for the future
+Laurie continues “We thank Mayo Clinic and the Otto Bremer Trust for their support.
+It’s so incredible that Mayo Clinic and the Otto Bremer Trust have not only helped to fund this expansion but have also continued their sustaining support for our programs.
+This allows us to keep serving our clients while we grow to meet their changing needs.
+We thank all the staff, volunteers, suppliers, and donors who are helping us to serve seniors today and build our capacity for the future.

 Elder Network has been approved as a Thrivent Choice Dollars organization.

 If you or someone you know is a member of Thrivent and has Choice Dollars to distribute, please consider Elder Network.
 We are located at the top of the list for Elder Network organizations – look for our address 1130 ½ 7th St #205, Rochester MN 55901.